Nguyet Anh Duong: Biography

-She successfully assembled and led a team of scientists and engineers to develop a thermobaric bomb.
+Duong successfully assembled and led a team of scientists and engineers to develop a thermobaric bomb.
 They then proceeded to limited production and delivery to the Air Force, all in an unprecedented period of 67 days.

-Nguyet Anh successfully led the development and transition of a total of 10 high-performing explosives into 18 different weapons in the past 12 years, which is an unprecedented record of its kind.
+Throughout her career, Duong successfully led the development and transition of a total of 10 high-performing explosives into 18 different weapons in the past 12 years, which is an unprecedented record of its kind.
 She has served as a U.S. Delegate at the NATO AC310 Subgroup I for Explosives, and chairman/member of many national and international Panels/Technical Steering Groups.

-Since 2002, Nguyet Anh has been the director of Science and Technology of Naval Surface Warfare Center, U.S. Department of Defense, where she was responsible for Indian Head's overall technical investment strategies, guiding and overseeing research and development programs in all areas of science and technology and focusing these efforts toward the creation of future weapon generations for the United States.

-Since 2009, Duong has been the director for the Borders and Maritime Security Division within the United States Department of Homeland Security Science and Technology Directorate.
+Since 2002, Duong has been the director of Science and Technology of Naval Surface Warfare Center, U.S. Department of Defense, where she was responsible for Indian Head's overall technical investment strategies, guiding and overseeing research and development programs in all areas of science and technology and focusing these efforts toward the creation of future weapon generations for the United States.
+From 2009, she has also been the director for the Borders and Maritime Security Division within the United States Department of Homeland Security Science and Technology Directorate.

-In addition to chemical work, Nguyet Anh Duong participates in Vietnamese community activities positively in Southern California.
-She kept a close relationship with major general Viet Xuan Luong and musician Nam Lộc.
-During the 1990s and 2000s, Nguyet Anh and Nam Loc were the two hosts with the most contributions to the entertainment programs of the Asia Center.
+In addition to chemical work, Duong actively participates in Vietnamese community activities in Southern California.
+She kept a close relationship with Major General Viet Xuan Luong and musician Nam Lộc.
+During the 1990s and 2000s, Duong and Nam Loc were the two hosts with the most contributions to the entertainment programs of the Asia Center.

-Private life
+Private life and political view

-Nguyet Anh Duong is married and has four children.

-Duong is anti-communism.
-She often voices her opinions against Communist Party of Vietnam and the Vietnamese government in interviews.
-She also often participates in political, science, and entertainment activities in the Vietnamese American community.
-Most notably, she has been one of the hosts of Asia Entertainment programs.
+Duong is married and has three children.
+She is actively anti-communism, often voicing her opinions against Communist Party of Vietnam and the Vietnamese government in interviews.
+Her anti-communist activities and weapons inventions were also strongly opposed by some Vietnamese intellectuals, who said she had a distorted view of her homeland and condemned her actions contributing to genocide through weapons.

 Honours

-In 1999 she was awarded the Dr. Arthur E. Bisson Prize for Achievement in Naval Technology and had her name engraved in a plaque on permanent display at the Office of Naval Research.
+In 1999, Duong was awarded the Dr. Arthur E. Bisson Prize for Achievement in Naval Technology and had her name engraved in a plaque on permanent display at the Office of Naval Research.
 In 2001, she was awarded the Civilian Meritorious Medal for superb leadership, technical expertise and significant contributions to the Department of Defense in the area of High Performance Explosives.
-In 2007, she was awarded the National Security Medal for significant contribution to the nation in activities related to national security.
+In 2007, she was awarded the National Security Medal for significant contributions to the nation in activities related to national security.
+Duong is also featured in the popular book Changing Our World: True Stories of Women Engineers, which is a 256-page book celebrating the contributions of women to the engineering profession, produced by the Extraordinary Women Engineers Project and Discovery Channel's documentary Future Weapons.